christophstrasen/WorldObserver/docs_internal/api_proposal.md

   reshape, or de‑duplicate observations, but they never introduce new schemas or perform joins/enrichment.
 Joins live inside ObservationStream `build` functions or advanced LQR usage.
+- **Helper “promise”:** helper methods should be easy to reason about:
+  - Most helpers return a new refined stream (filter/dedup/reshape).
+  - Helpers should not have surprising side effects (no global state, no hidden subscriptions).
+  - If a helper performs caching/hydration (best-effort), it must be called out in its docstring or user docs.
 - **Per‑observation naming:** whenever we talk about a single emission from an ObservationStream or LQR query, we treat it as **one observation** and name the per‑emission table `observation` (singular).
 Nested fields use singular